 Another HTML element significant for SEO is the meta description tag.
 It is important because it is another piece of information that is displayed in the search results.
 This tag is the description of the page, and as such, needs to contain important information, one of which is your keyword.

-Having an image on your page means nothing if the bot that’s crawling through it doesn’t know what’s on it.
+Having an image on your page means nothing if the bot that’s crawling though it doesn’t know what’s on it.

 Now that we finished with the HTML tags, let’s look at some other important small business SEO technical factors.